 There is a body of evidence that light in the red spectrum triggers collagen synthesis.
 More collagen in the skin means less wrinkles and healthier skin.
 Since red light also has no blue spectrum, I use red light at night when it’s convenient.
 It’s surprisingly simple to install a $25 remote controlled stick-on color LED lighting strip over your bed.
 Better still, red light triggers the cellular power plants called mitochondria to work better through something called the mitochondrial transport chain.
 When your cellular energy is higher, you sleep better and you have more energy during the day.
 (3)

 Since red light does not reduce melatonin levels like blue light does, it is a better choice for use at night, and some people find that using orange or red lightbulbs at night helps improve sleep quality.
-Orange sunglasses, which block most blue light, are another option for avoiding blue light at night and this addresses room lighting as well as phone, computer and tablet exposure.
+Wearing Blue Light Blocking glasses, which block most blue light, are another option for avoiding blue light at night and this addresses room lighting as well as phone, computer and tablet exposure.

 How to Optimize Blue Light Exposure